-Cigarette filters are the best place to start on this front.
-They are essential to the manufacturing process and not readily replaced.
+Cigarette filters are essential to the manufacturing process and, because of their specialized nature, are not readily replaced.
 This would include ready-made filters, as well as acetate tow, the substance used in cigarette filters.
-Acetate tow is produced by only a handful of manufacturers globally, in contrast with actual loose leaf tobacco which can be sourced from a variety of locations and smuggled into Canada.
+Acetate tow is produced by only a handful of manufacturers globally, in contrast with actual loose-leaf tobacco which can be sourced from a variety of locations and smuggled into Canada.

-There is broad support for increased licensing of acetate tow from a variety of stakeholders, including health groups such as the Canadian Cancer Society, the Ontario

-Medical Association and the Heart and Stroke Foundation.
-There would be negligible cost to government to implement such a system.
+There is broad support for increased licensing of acetate tow from a variety of stakeholders, including health groups such as the Canadian Cancer Society, the Ontario Medical Association and the Heart and Stroke Foundation.
+Even the Global Acetate Manufacturers Association, which represents the largest multinational corporations producing the product, has supported the NCACT's position in regulating acetate tow.